agl-ic-eg/documentation/docs/2_Architecture_Guides/2_Security_Blueprint/5_Platform.md

 the *security=none* flag, then SMACK is not enabled.
 Furthermore, `systemd` starts the loading of **SMACK** rules during start-up.
 If this start-up process is interfered with, then **SMACK** will not run.
-Alternatively, new policies can be added with `smackload` allowing unforseen privileges to alternative applications/executables.
+Alternatively, new policies can be added with `smackload` allowing unforeseen privileges to alternative applications/executables.

 Another intrusion on the kernel level is to rebuild the kernel (as it is